ionic-enterprise/ionic-training-decks/src/assets/data/markdown/iv-cap-identity-service.md

     });
 ```

-At this point, we can also remove the setup and configuration of the `Storage` mock (see the main `beforeEach()`).
 All references to "storage" within this test should have now been eliminated.
-Be sure to also clean up any unsed declarations and imports at this time.

 #### Add the Platform service